Malta says it can no longer rescue, accept migrants

 It said the decision had been taken because its resources were stretched by the enforcement of measures to halt the spread of the coronavirus, as well as the risk that the migrants themselves may be carrying the virus.

-The announcement came 24 hours after Italy closed its own harbours, saying its ports could not longer be considered safe because of the pandemic.
+The announcement came 24 hours after Italy closed its own harbors, saying its ports could not longer be considered safe because of the pandemic.

 The decision by Italy and Malta came as the German Sea-Eye migrant aid group said its rescue vessel Alan Kurdi had picked up 150 people from two wooden boats off the coast of Libya on Monday.
 With the two closest European countries closed, it is unclear where they will be taken.